angelodlfrtr/tiny-timeline-js/README.md

-# Une super timeline
+# Une super timeline -- School project

 A simple timeline, just for you.

 ## Installation

-Just add `timeline.min.js at the end of html, and the css `dist/timeline.css` in head of your document.`
+Just add `timeline.min.js` at the end of html, and the css `dist/timeline.css` in head of your document.

 ## Usage